karupusammy/ML-model-one/README.md

 # ML-model-one
-Chronic Disease Prediction using Bayes Theorem
+Chronic Disease Prediction using Bayes Theorem in R